 Weight gain is typically one of the first signs of congestive heart failure.
 While weight gain may not seem harmful, it can be a precursor to more serious symptoms and conditions.
 If a patient’s weight fluctuates by more than 3 pounds daily, their remote weight scale device sends a real-time alert to the clinician.

-Remote patient monitoring (RPM) studies dating back to 2011 have suggested that patients monitored remotely are less likely to have readings fall outside a healthy range.
+Remote patient monitoring studies dating back to 2011 suggest that patients monitored remotely are less likely to have readings fall outside a healthy range.
 Daily CHF weight monitoring allows patients to stay on top of managing chronic heart failure and work on preventative care rather than treatment.

 Tips for Remote Weight Monitoring for Congestive Heart Failure

-When done right, CHF remote weight monitoring can be an extremely effective way to manage congestive heart failure.
+When done right, CHF remote weight monitoring can be an effective way to manage congestive heart failure.
 Various factors can cause weight to fluctuate throughout the day.
-Therefore, it’s critical to ensure that patients understand how to weigh themselves consistently.
+Therefore, it’s critical to ensure that patients understand how to weigh themselves properly and consistently.

 For the most accurate results while using a remote patient monitoring scale, the following is suggested: